10 MOST ASKED QUESTIONS

 6. REPLY ONLINE?

 I embrace technology more than most people but NO. Does your Great Aunt Edith have an email?
 Not all of your guests have embraced technology like the rest of us and it's not polite to invite someone to the most important day of your life but not give them a feasible way to respond.
-So for now, send a reply card or even a reply post card but for the love of all things good and pure, please just send some form of reply card.
+If you are hell bent on receiving replies online, ok, but you should still send a reply card or even a reply post card for those technology impaired guests.

 7. RECEPTION CARD?

 If your ceremony and reception are taking place in the same location, no. But if you are having the ceremony in one location and reception in another than traditionally you would use a reception card.
 However, if you are budget minded, than 9 out of 10 times you can print the reception information right on your invitation.
 I find that most brides are opting to go this route and spend their budget on a Details Card instead...a Detail Card is a signature card at CKV where we will print your accommodation info, directions, special instructions, website, other event information, attire requests, etc. on a coordinating card.